bonvara/area-o-meter/README.md

-# area-o-meter
+# Area-o-meter
-A library to calculate areas of geometric shapes
+Test project.
+A library to calculate areas of geometric shapes.
+## Usage
+## Features
+- GitHub Actions